Families of isogenous elliptic curves ordered by height

 The modular diagonal quotient surfaces and their modular interpretation are widely used in studying Mazur's question\cite{Maz78} \cite{HK00}, Frey's conjecture\cite{Fre97}, and so on.

 2.3. \textbf{Uniform bound for points of bounded height on curves.}

-Let $X$ be an irreducible projective curve defined over a number field $K$ with a degree $d$ embedding into $\P^{n}$.
+Let $X$ be an irreducible projective curve defined over a number field $K$ with a degree $d$ embedding in $\P^{n}$.
 Denote by $N(X,B)$ the set of $K$-rational points on $X \subseteq \P^{n}$ of projective heights at most $B$.
 Heath-Brown proved a uniform bound for rational points on a curve $X$ with bounded height in \cite[Theorem 5]{Heath-Brown}, which addresses that

-The result on irreducible projective curves with the removal of the term $B^{\epsilon}$ without needing $\log B$ was proved by Walsh in \cite{Walsh}, using a combination of the determinant method based on the $p$-adic approximation introduced by Heath-Brown \cite{Heath-Brown} with the method due to Ellenberg and Venkatesh in \cite{EV05}.
-The uniform upper bound on $N(X,B)$ with an explicit term of polynomial growth depends on $d$ was proved by Castryck, Cluckers, Dittmann, and Nguyen \cite{CCDN19}:
+The result on irreducible projective curves with the removal of the term $B^{\epsilon}$ without the need for $\log B$ was proved by Walsh in \cite{Walsh}, using a combination of the determinant method based on the $p$-adic approximation introduced by Heath-Brown \cite{Heath-Brown} with the method due to Ellenberg and Venkatesh in \cite{EV05}.
+The global determinant method, developed by Salberger \cite{Sal23}, was important in removing the term $B^\varepsilon$.
+The uniform upper bound on $N(X,B)$ with an explicit term of polynomial growth depends on $d$ was proved by Castryck, Cluckers, Dittmann and Nguyen \cite{CCDN19}, based on this technique.

 \begin{thm}\cite[Theorem 2]{CCDN19} Given $n \ge 1$, there exists a constant $c=c(n)$ such that for all $d > 0$ and all integral projective curves $X \in \P^{n}_{\Q}$ of degree $d$ and all $B \ge 1$ one has